leevi-laitala/modemwatchdog/README.md

 In `conf.go` there is a function `initPlug` that returns the common interface.
 Inside the function the struct of choice is be constructed.

+My deployment uses Shelly Plug S Gen3, for which there is existing implementation `ShellyPlug`

 ##### Virtual plugs

 There are two virtual "smart plugs": `PythonPlug` and `MockPlug`.
 PythonPlug is a separate program with exposed REST API.
 However only every third request is set to succeed.
 MockPlug is implemented in the `modemwatchdog` and is set to work every time.